davidesantangelo/api.rss/README.md

 ## Search Engine

-Little search engine developed in React around this API.
-Take a look at [search.feedi.me](http://search.feedi.me).
+Take a look at [search.feedi.me](http://search.feedi.me) for a little search engine developed in React around this API.

-Feedbacks are welcome at [github repo](https://github.com/davidesantangelo/search.feedi.me)
+Feedback is welcome on [its repository](https://github.com/davidesantangelo/search.feedi.me).

 ## Routes